World Oceans Day: let’s prevent paper pollution in the ocean together

 The leftover sludge of ink, chemicals and water is either buried in a landfill or burned at the paper mill for energy.

-Instead of the figures, you can think about the quality of your life depending on your own behaviour towards nature and the environment.
+Instead of the figures, you can think about the quality of your life depending on your own behavior towards nature and the environment.

 Ocean provides over 70 percent of the oxygen we breathe and over 97 percent of the world’s water supply.
 Ocean pollution does not only affects marine life and their environment, it also affects mankind.